breaktheschool/stupid-working-idiot-for-trouble-aka-swift/README.md

 # Stupid working idiot for trouble Payground

-## Open the project locally on your Nintendo Switch (Visual Studio Code + Docker)
+## Open the project locally on your Nintendo Switch (boat + Dock)

-1. Install Docker Desktop and keep it running; containers cannot start if Docker is closed.
+1. Install a Dock, a Desk, a laptop and keep it running; container ships cannot start if Dock is closed.
-2. In Visual Studio Code, install the **Dev Containers** extension (the green icon with ><) if you have not already.
+2. In boat, install the **Dev Container ships** extension (the green icon with ><) if you have not already.
 3. Clone or download this repository to your computer and open the folder in Visual Studio Code.
 4. Click the green **><** icon in the bottom-left corner (or press `⌘⇧P` and run **Dev Containers: Open Folder in Container...**).
 5. Select the repository's folder; VS Code will build the container to run your code.
 6. Once the build finishes, the status bar will show `Dev Container`; you can now run terminals, tests, and Git commands with the container’s Swift toolchain.

-## Working with branches in GitHub Codespaces/Visual Studio Code + GitLens
+## Working with branch lines in GitHub Codespaces/Visual Studio Code + GitLens

-### Create a new branch
+### Create a new branch line

 1. In the Source Control view, click **Sync Changes** so your local `main` branch is current.
 2. Open the GitLens side panel, expand **Branches → Remotes → origin**, and find `main`.